 - a.
-Any discovery, any allegation, or any report of imminent danger shall be handled in accordance with the following procedures: - The Director shall immediately be informed of the alleged imminent danger situation and he shall immediately ascertain whether there is a reasonable basis for the allegation. - 2.
-If the alleged imminent danger situation is determined to have merit by the Director, he shall make or cause to be made an immediate inspection of the alleged imminent danger location. - 3.
-As soon as it is concluded from such inspection that conditions or practices exist which constitute an imminent danger, the Director or Compliance Inspector shall attempt to have the danger corrected.
+Any discovery, any allegation, or any report of imminent danger shall be handled in accordance with the following procedures: - 1.
+The Safety Director shall immediately be informed of the alleged imminent danger situation and he shall immediately ascertain whether there is a reasonable basis for the allegation. - 2.
+If the alleged imminent danger situation is determined to have merit by the Safety Director, he shall make or cause to be made an immediate inspection of the alleged imminent danger location. - 3.
+As soon as it is concluded from such inspection that conditions or practices exist which constitutes an imminent danger, the Safety Director or Inspector shall attempt to have the danger corrected.
 All employees at the location shall be informed of the danger and the supervisor or person in charge of the worksite shall be requested to remove employees from the area, if deemed necessary. - 4.
 The administrative or operational head of the workplace in which the imminent danger exists, or his authorized representative, shall be responsible for determining the manner in which the imminent danger situation will be abated.
-This shall be done in cooperation with the Director or Compliance Inspector and to the mutual satisfaction of all parties involved. - 5.
+This shall be done in cooperation with the Safety Director or Inspector and to the mutual satisfaction of all parties involved. - 5.
 The imminent danger shall be deemed abated if: - i.
 The imminence of the danger has been eliminated by removal of employees from the area of danger. - ii.
 Conditions or practices which resulted in the imminent danger have been eliminated or corrected to the point where an unsafe condition or practice no longer exists. - 6.
-A written report shall be made by or to the Director describing in detail the imminent danger and its abatement.
-This report will be maintained by the Director in accordance with subsection (i) of Section XI of this plan.
+A written report shall be made by or to the Safety Director describing in detail the imminent danger and its abatement.
+This report will be maintained by the Safety Director in accordance with subsection (i) of Section XI of this plan. - b.

-b.
 Refusal to Abate.

-- Any refusal to abate an imminent danger situation shall be reported to the Director and/or Chief Executive Officer immediately. - 2.
-The Director and/or Chief Executive Officer shall take whatever action may be necessary to achieve abatement.
+- 1. Any refusal to abate an imminent danger situation shall be reported to the Safety Director and Chief Executive Officer immediately. - 2.
+The Safety Director and/or Chief Executive Officer shall take whatever action may be necessary to achieve abatement.